An Interview with the Only Female Photojournalist in Gaza

 How old were you when you started taking pictures?

 I was 19.
-I was raised by my mum because my parents got divorced when I was two years old but the idea of a working divorced woman with two kids is not acceptable in Gaza.
-She was heavily criticised but she did it anyway.
+I was raised by my mom because my parents got divorced when I was two years old but the idea of a working divorced woman with two kids is not acceptable in Gaza.
+She was heavily criticized but she did it anyway.

 So I knew that if I didn’t get a good job from the start I could never get a job at all.
 But there are hardly any women journalists in Gaza and I wanted to do something so I could be experienced by the time I graduated university.
 By the second year of uni, I knew I wanted to be a photojournalist and ended up with a good staff position at Ma’an News Agency.
 They offered me a broken camera and told me if I could fix it, I could have it.
 It was an exhausted Nikon d70, but it was great.